jeffgortmaker/pyblp/README.rst

 - Support for demographics and supply-side moments.
 - Support for nonlinear functions and interactions of product characteristics.
 - Customizable parameter matrices and bounds.
+- Support for nesting parameters that can vary between groups in a full random coefficients nested Logit (RCNL) model.
-- Estimation of a Logit benchmark model.
+- Estimation of Logit and nested Logit benchmark models.
 - Post-estimation computation of elasticities, diversion ratios, marginal costs, markups, profits, HHI, and consumer surplus.
 - Post-estimation merger (or any type of firm ID changes) simulation.
 - Flexible interface for simulating synthetic data under Bertrand-Nash competition.